ashur-k/REACT-TYPESCRIPT-CV-2-AUGUST-2021/frontend/README.md

    3. yarn add @material-ui/icons
    4. yarn add react-router-dom
    5. npm install --save @types/react-router-dom
-      - This package is required by React for typescript definitions of React-router-dom
+      - This package is required by React for typescript definitions of React-router-domff